pysys-test/pysys-test/docs/ProjectConfig.rst

 Each PySys project has a configuration file called ``pysysproject.xml`` at the top level.
-This file contains ``property`` elements for any user-defined properties that will be used by your tests such as credentials, server names.
-It also contains allows customization of how PySys executes tests and reports on the results.
+This file contains ``property`` elements for any user-defined properties that will be used by your tests such as credentials, server names, which are available to your tests using `self.project <pysys.xml.project.Project>`.
+The project file also contains allows customization of how PySys executes tests and reports on the results.

 When starting a new PySys test project you should create a minimal project file from scratch using ``pysys makeproject``, then add any additional elements you require.